 In a 24-hour day, I experience a plethora of emotions.
 One minute I’m on cloud 9… and the next minute I’m crying my eyes out wondering what the hell I’m doing.
 On one hand, I think it’s “easy” to follow the (sometimes strict) rules of a foreign country.
 And on the other hand I just want to raise hell when someone looks at me funny for showing my elbows, or I get asked to get out of a rideshare because I shut the door too loudly.
 I would be a fool to say that I haven’t felt nervous or haven’t had my guard up.
 And the reality is, it hasn’t been that long now that Saudi Arabia has started to ease up on their strict laws.
 Sure you can’t drink alcohol, wear shorts in public, or have sexual relations with someone you aren’t married to (or at least you’re not supposed to be doing these things).
 But the country has turned a corner and we can’t turn a blind eye to that.
 Women are now allowed to drive, I’ve been at the gym with men (something that was once illegal), and restaurants are mixed gender – no specific side for men and no specific side for women.

 But this post is about the beautiful people of Saudi Arabia and appreciating the culture.
-Not the laws of the country.
+Not the laws or government of the country.

 A majority people in Saudi Arabia happen to be the most kind, friendly, and welcoming people that I’ve ever met.
 The hospitality in this country is on another level with Saudi’s wanting to feed you, welcome you into their homes, and make sure that you see the beauty in the Kingdom.
 I’ve had my meals paid for because, “I’m a guest of the country”.
 I’ve had the chance to sit down with locals who share Arabic treats and Qahwa (“Saudi coffee”) with me.
 The people are what make this historic and controversial country so damn amazing.